spring-projects/spring-integration-extensions/spring-integration-smpp/README.md

 Another option is **smsssim** and smsctest from http://opensmpp.logica.com/CommonPart/Download/download2.html

 Alternatively, the JSMPP project itself has an SMPP simulator as well.
-It is also possible to use a full-blow SMPP servers like *Kanell*.
+It is also possible to use a full-blow SMPP servers like *Kannel*.

 # Building